Developmental editing is not an entry-level position. It’s the type of editing that focuses on the big-picture of how a story works.

 The training is serious: students spend on average 325 hours doing the work required to earn the certificate.

-Students learn what an effective editorial query is and how to shape one; how to identify and solve developmental problems in a story; how to create effective arguments to explain their recommendations; and how to provide their guidance in a supportive and helpful way.
+Students learn what an effective editorial query is and how to shape one; how to identify and solve developmental problems in a manuscript; how to create effective arguments to explain their recommendations; and how to provide their guidance in a supportive and helpful way.